Submitting Voting Changes for Review

 Room 7254 - NWB

 Deliveries by overnight express services such as Airborne, DHL, Federal Express, or UPS

 Civil Rights Division

 Washington, DC 20006

-If you are sending a Section 5 submission, please make sure that
+If you are submitting a voting change for review, please make sure that

 How the Attorney General Reviews Section 5 Submissions